rumkin/plant/packages/plant/readme.md

 ---

-Plant is WebAPI standards based web server powered by ES2017, created with modular architecture and functional design patterns in mind.
-It uses cascades and contexts to be modular, pure and less coupled.
+Plant is WebAPI standards based HTTP2 web server, created with modular architecture and functional design in mind.
+It's modular, pure and less coupled.

-Plant supports HTTP/1 and HTTP/2.
-But it's transport agnostic and can work right in the browser over WebSockets, WebRTC, PostMessage.
+Plant supports HTTP 1 and HTTP 2.
+But it's transport agnostic and can work right in the browser over WebSockets, WebRTC, or PostMessage.

 ## Features

 - 🏎 Faster then Express: **15K** vs **14K** req/sec on Hello World test.
 - ☁️ Lightweight: only 8 KiB minified and gzipped.
 - 📐 Standards based: uses WebAPI interfaces.
+- 🛳 Transport agnostic: no HTTP or platform coupling, ship requests via everything.
+- 🧳 Portable: works in node.js and browser.

 ---